DETECTING TIPS PAGE

 19-20 = Large highly conductive silver, copper, bronze objects and coins.
 (Pre-decimal penny, decimal 2P, silver half crown, crown, large buckles.)

 At the end of the day it is simply trying to find the right machine for you!
-Asking people who have experience and testing out detectors for yourself is probably the best way of achieving this goal.
+Asking people who have experience and testing detectors yourself is probably the best way of achieving this goal.

 My White's MXT